dexeonify/firefox-css/README.md

 4. Restart Firefox.

-The directory tree is something like this:
+The directory tree should look something like this:

 ```css
 <your profile folder>